 Restorative Dental Options

 Current dental fillings include ceramics and plastic resin compounds, commonly referred to as composites.
 Both ceramics and composites beautifully mimic the appearance of natural teeth.
 For this reason, these materials are used when a natural, aesthetic result is needed.
 Cavities involving the front teeth are exclusively repaired using composites.
 Composites can also be used on the back teeth, depending on the location and extent of the tooth decay.
 Cavities that do not require significant removal of tooth structure can be easily filled with composites.
-However, when extensive tooth structure needs to be removed, a ceramic material is indicated.
+However, when extensive tooth structure needs to be removed, a ceramic material is indicated to provide the strength needed to withstand chewing and biting loads.
 Ceramics are stronger than composites, so they are ideally suited to fill large cavities on teeth that are under significant force, as with the molars.
-These ceramic fillings are often referred to as either an "Inlay" or "Onlay".
+These ceramic fillings are referred to as either an "Inlay" or "Onlay".
 To ensure a perfect fit of the inlay or onlay, these fillings are made by a master ceramist at a dental lab.
 Consequently, completing treatment requires two visits, compared to a single appointment for a composite filling.
 In situations where there is very extensive loss of tooth structure or the tooth is fractured, treatment with a filling may be inadequate and a crown may be the proper treatment.

 What's Right for Me?